 After being in a slip and fall accident, many people are left with serious injuries.
 Falls are one of the leading reasons for emergency room visits in Las Vegas.
-Slip and fall accidents cause lost work productivity and significant pain for the millions of Americans who experience them each year.
+Slip and fall accidents cause lost work productivity, lost wages and significant pain for the millions of Americans who experience them each year.

-Understanding common slip and fall injuries can help you better communicate your injuries to both your doctor and your Las Vegas personal injury law firm.
-This can allow your doctor to build a better treatment program, and can also help your attorney better prepare your claim for compensation.
+Understanding common slip and fall injuries can help you better communicate your injuries to both your doctor and your Las Vegas slip and fall injury lawyer.
+This can allow your doctor to build a better treatment program, and can also help your slip & fall attorney better prepare your claim for compensation.

 Slip and fall accidents cause many types of injuries including:

 - Spine and nerve damage